How Your Chakras can Help you Nurture a more Intuitive Relationship with Food

 NOURISHING THe RAINBOW INSIDE OF YOU

-My teacher Dr Deanna Minich is a pioneer in the growing studies exploring and evidencing the connections between polyphenols, the thousands of colourful pigments in whole foods and their roles in supporting seven major aspects of human physiology - effectively validating the concept of ‘eating a rainbow’ for health.
+My Food & Spirit teacher, Dr Minich, is also a pioneer in the growing studies exploring and evidencing the connections between polyphenols, the thousands of colourful pigments in whole foods and their roles in supporting seven major aspects of human physiology - effectively validating the concept of ‘eating a rainbow’ for health.

 Does the concept of the chakras resonate with you?
 Ready to reclaim your energy and revitalise your self-care habits?
 Then check-out our Revive & Thrive Retreat held in beautiful Turkiye.